sdwebui-extensions/LanPaint/README.md

 - **No Workarounds** – Generates 100% new content (no blending or smoothing) without relying on partial denoising.
 - **Beyond Inpainting** – You can even use it as a simple way to generate consistent characters.

+**Warning**: LanPaint has degraded performance on distillation models, such as Flux.dev, due to a similar [issue with LORA training](https://medium.com/@zhiwangshi28/why-flux-lora-so-hard-to-train-and-how-to-overcome-it-a0c70bc59eaf).
+Please use low flux guidance (1.0-2.0) to mitigate this [issue](https://github.com/scraed/LanPaint/issues/30).

 ## How It Works
 LanPaint uses Langevin Dynamics as "thinking" steps, which digs deeper into the diffusion process and allows the model to generate more consistent results.